helpscout/seed/README.md

 ## Thanks

-Special thanks to [Natalia](https://twitter.com/RealNataliaT) for coming up with the name Bistro ❤️
+Special thanks to [Natalia](https://twitter.com/RealNataliaT) for coming up with the name "Bistro" ❤️